-There are many amazing Glacier Park Lakes.
-Some of them are long finger lakes carved out as the glaciers receded millions of years ago and some are shallow moose-country ponds.
-They greatly range in size and elevation.
-Some are very large and some are quite small.
-But all the lakes in Glacier National Park have crystal clear aquamarine waters which allows you to easily see 30 ft (9.2 m) or more down into the waters.
-In this article, I will cover some of the popular Glacier National Park lakes to visit.
+There’s no shortage of amazing lakes in Glacier Park, from long finger lakes carved out as the glaciers receded millions of years ago, to shallow moose-country ponds.
+The lakes greatly range in size and elevation, some are very large and some are quite small, but all the lakes in Glacier National Park have crystal clear aquamarine waters which provides depth visibility of 30 ft (9.2 m) or more.

-There is some dispute how this lake got it name.
-Some say it was named after Duncan McDonald.
+There is some dispute how this lake got its name, some say it was named after Duncan McDonald.
 Duncan was the son of Angus McDonald, a well known agent of the Hudson Bay Company.
-In 1878, he camped at the foot of this lake while making a trip to Canada.
+In 1878, he camped at the foot of this lake while traveling to Canada.
 He supposedly carved his name and date into a nearby tree.

 Yet others claim it was named after John McDonald, a trapper who had a cabin on the lake and was well known in the upper Flathead Valley in the 1880s.
 He was lynched by a mob for horse stealing in 1885 but the charge was suspected to be a frame-up to get John’s money.

 Lake McDonald is located just inside the West Glacier Entrance along the Going-To-The-Sun Road.
-The Lewis and Clark Range forms an exquisite backdrop for this lake which many times will have a beautiful reflection in the Lake.
+The Lewis and Clark Range forms an exquisite backdrop for this lake, which many times will have a beautiful reflection in the Lake.
 The village of Apgar is located at the McDonald Creek outlet.
 Small motor boats, canoes, paddle boards, and kayaks are available for rent in Apgar.
-The many days of calm waters and warm temperatures makes Lake McDonald very conducive for these activities.
-The waters of this glacial lake are not very warm but there is a beach area at the southwest end of Lake McDonald for anyone who wants to do some swimming.
+The often calm waters and warm temperatures makes Lake McDonald very conducive for these activities.
+The waters of this glacial lake are not very warm but there is a beach area at the southwest end of of the lake for anyone who wants to do some swimming.
 Boat tours are also available on Lake McDonald.

 Saint Mary Lake

 The naming of Saint Mary Lake is a mystery.
 Some say it was named by one of several Jesuit priests who traveled this countryside during the late 1800’s.
-Or some think it’s could have been named by Hugh Monroe or Henry Kennerly.
-But still others think it could have been named by the Kootenai chiefs who brought their band to camp at Saint Mary Lake for prayer.
+And some think it’s could have been named by Hugh Monroe or Henry Kennerly.
+Others think it could have been named by the Kootenai chiefs who brought their band to camp at Saint Mary Lake for prayer.

 Avalanche Lake sits in a bowl shaped canyon surrounded by Bearhat Mountain, Little Matterhorn, and Mount Brown.
 Avalanche Lake was named by Dr. Lyman Sperry for all the avalanches he heard roaring down the mountains surrounding the lake as he scaled the basin trying to reach the glacier above it.
 At an elevation of 3,905 ft (1,190 m), the trail to Avalanche Lake is one of the first to open in Glacier National Park.

-It’s an easy 2.5 mile (4.2 km) hike into Avalanche Lake and is one of the most visited backcountry amazing Glacier Park lakes.
+It’s an easy 2.5 mile (4.2 km) hike into Avalanche Lake and is one of the most visited backcountry Glacier Park lakes.
 The Avalanche Lake Trail is the only access to the lake.
-Across the lake cascading hundreds of feet down Bearhat Mountain and Little Matterhorn are several long waterfalls which feed Avalanche Lake.
+Across the lake, cascading hundreds of feet down Bearhat Mountain and Little Matterhorn, are several long waterfalls which feed Avalanche Lake.

 There is a small beach at the foot of Avalanche Lake where you can test your stamina in it’s cool waters.
-Or you can rest on one of the benches on the beach relishing in the beauty of Avalanche Lake and it surrounding mountains.
+Or you can rest on one of the benches on the beach and relish in the beauty of Avalanche Lake and it surrounding mountains.

 Access to Avalanche Lake Trailhead is 5.5 miles (9.2 km) east of Lake McDonald along the Going-To-The-Sun Road.
 The trail starts out as Trail of the Cedars, a barrier free trail.

 Kintla Lake gets its name from a Kootenai word meaning “sack”.
-The Kootenai Indians usually avoided the waters of Kintla Lake as legend has it, one of them drowned in the lake and the body was never recovered.
+The Kootenai Indians usually avoided the waters of Kintla Lake as legend has it because one of them drowned and the body was never recovered.

-No motorized craft are allowed on Kintla Lake which make it is a paddlers paradise.
-Because of the generally calm winds, this is one of the best canoeing lakes of the amazing Glacier Park lakes.
+No motorized craft are allowed on Kintla Lake which makes it a paddlers paradise.
+Because of the generally calm winds, this is one of the best canoeing lakes of the Glacier Park lakes.
 If you don’t own a paddle watercraft, you can rent one from North Fork Recreation.

-The cool waters of Kintla Creek feed Kintla Lake.
-There is a beach at the foot of the lake if you’re daring enough to test out these waters.
-Fisherman will also enjoy Kintla Lake.
-It is home to our native Westslope Cutthroat Trout.
+The cool waters of Kintla Creek feed Kintla Lake, there is a beach at the foot of the lake if you’re daring enough to test out the waters.
+Fisherman will also enjoy Kintla Lake, it is home to our native Westslope Cutthroat Trout.

 Iceberg Lake is a small glacial lake sitting in the shadows of Mount Wilber and Iceberg Peak.
 At an elevation of 6,094 ft (1,857 m), this amazing Glacier Park lake will have a thick layer of ice on it each winter.
-Because Mount Wilber and Iceberg Peak rise about 3,000 ft (923 m) above the lake, it receives very limited sun causing this lake to have icebergs floating in it year around.
+Because Mount Wilber and Iceberg Peak rise about 3,000 ft (923 m) above the lake, it receives very limited sun resulting in year around floating icebergs.
 It is a rare occasion when Iceberg Lake is left with no icebergs.

-Needless to say, Iceberg Lake is named for the icebergs which float in the lake.
+Needless to say, Iceberg Lake is named for the floating icebergs.
 Either Hugh Monroe or George Bird Grinnell named this lake in the 1800s.

-Iceberg Lake is an aquamarine jewel with hugh chunks of ice floating around in it.
-Some of these icebergs are large enough to stand on.
-The waters are just above freezing so a quick dip of your toes in the lake or a splash of it’s icy waters on your face is about all one will pursue.
+Iceberg Lake is an aquamarine jewel with huge chunks of ice floating around in it, some large enough to stand on.
+The waters are just above freezing so a quick dip of your toes in the lake or a splash of it’s icy waters on your face is about all you’ll be interested in.

 Hidden Lake was originally called Bearhat Lake after the prominent Kootenai leader.
 In the 1934, Bearhat was switched to name the mountain and it became known as Hidden Lake.